IRS collections – Federal Tax Liens

 Anyone who has been in trouble with IRS tax debt probably has some experience with a federal tax lien.
-Learn about what an IRS tax lien is, how it’s filed, and what you can do to get it released.

 How a Federal Tax Lien is Created